A Midsummer Night's Dream: 17th century

 Dorothea Kehler has attempted to trace the criticism of the work through the centuries.
 The earliest such piece of criticism that she found was a 1662 entry in the diary of Samuel Pepys.
 He found the play to be "the most insipid ridiculous play that ever I saw in my life".
 He did, however, admit that it had "some good dancing and some handsome women, which was all my pleasure".

-The next critic known to comment on the play was John Dryden, writing in 1677.
+The next critic known to comment on the play was John Dryden, writing The Authors Apology for Heroique Poetry; and Poetique Licence in 1677.
 He was preoccupied with the question of whether fairies should be depicted in theatrical plays, since they did not exist.
 He concluded that poets should be allowed to depict things which do not exist but derive from popular belief.
 And fairies are of this sort, as are pygmies and the extraordinary effects of magic.
 Based on this reasoning, Dryden defended the merits of three fantasy plays: A Midsummer Night's Dream, The Tempest, and Ben Jonson's The Masque of Queens.